sirupsen/zk/README.md

 `zks`. `fzf`-enabled full-text search (top-right pane in screenshot above) over all your notes, using `sqlite`.
 The index updates automatically based on file modification.
-See the `FZF_DEFAULT_OPTS` below for various key-bindings you can use to open splits, copy to clipboard, etc.  directly from here.
+See the `FZF_DEFAULT_OPTS` below for various key-bindings you can use to open splits in Vim, copy to clipboard, etc.  directly from here. `Alt-S` will find similar notes with `zksim`.

+`zksim`.
+Finds similar notes to the note passed as an argument.
+See [#1][1] for more.

 `zkt`. `fzf`-enabled tag browser.
 Pressing enter on a tag will show you notes with that tag.  notes, using `sqlite`.
 See the `FZF_DEFAULT_OPTS` below for